robinagandhi/CYBR4360-8366/firewall-concepts.md

 **Problem 2**: The `ESTABLISHED,RELATED` rule appears before most ACCEPT rules.
 While not functionally catastrophic (it still allows return traffic correctly), convention and clarity dictate placing it near the end of specific rules, just before the default policy handles anything unmatched.

 **Problem 3**: `-P INPUT DROP` sets the default policy.
 Policies are set independently of rules and take effect regardless of where this line appears in the script.
-However, placing it after `-F INPUT` (flush) and before adding rules means that during the brief window while rules are being added, the INPUT chain has DROP policy with no rules — any connection made during this moment (including your SSH session) will be dropped.
+However, placing it after `-F INPUT` (flush) and before adding rules means that during the brief window while rules are being added, the INPUT chain has DROP policy with no rules, any connection made during this moment (including your SSH session) will be dropped.
 The correct approach is to set the policy **after** all rules are added, or use `iptables-restore` to apply the entire ruleset atomically.

 **Corrected script:**
 ```bash